 Color laser engraving using MOPA fiber

-The MOPA (Master Oscillator Power Amplifier) is a type of laser fiber used in color engraving projects.
+The MOPA (Amazon link), which is an acronym for Master Oscillator Power Amplifier, is a type of laser fiber used in color engraving projects.
 This machine uses a modulated seed laser that promotes effective pulse parameters while on function.
 It is also popular for high peak powers and pulsing frequency ranges that are lacking in standard designs.
 Furthermore, the laser can work in a continuous wave mode.

 Applications of color laser engraving